-The proposed measure would require updating the section of Table 150.1-A Component Package-A, which defines prescriptive HPA insulation requirements as shown below.
-Given that there are variations between single family and low-rise multifamily HPA requirements, the Statewide CASE Team proposes the separation of the requirements by building type.
-In addition, Section 150.2, which addresses additions and alterations, would require modifications to clarify that the HPA requirements for additions would remain unchanged from the 2016 prescriptive levels.
+The proposed measure would require updating the section of Table 150.1-A Component Package-A that defines prescriptive HPA insulation requirements as shown below.
+Given that there are variations between single family and multifamily HPA requirements, the Statewide CASE Team proposes the separation of the requirements by building type.